Lab delays are causing a 3-5 day delay in getting your full results. Please contact our help centre if you require assistance

 7. Amount of blood

-We ask for one or two tubes of blood for a reason!
+We ask for one or two small tubes of blood for a reason!

 Having more blood to work with improves the chance that your sample will be analysed successfully.